Adrian Raudaschl

 Paper of the Day Chrome Extension

 Used ML to surface trending academic papers with beautiful Unsplash backgrounds.
-Making research discovery delightful.
+The idea was simple: make opening a new tab slightly more interesting.

 3D character design for medical education